Skip to main content

 Speed isn't just about revenue.
 It's about customer experience, operational efficiency, and competitive positioning.
 In consumer surveys, speed of service consistently ranks as a top factor in QSR satisfaction, sometimes ahead of food quality.
 When customers perceive a chain as fast, they're more likely to return even if other options are closer or cheaper.

-The Architecture of Speed
+The Architecture of Speed#

 Quick service restaurants are designed, quite literally, around speed.
 Every element from kitchen layout to equipment placement exists to minimize transaction time.
 Understanding this architecture reveals why some chains consistently outperform others.

 Kitchen design starts with the menu.
 Limited menus allow for optimized workflows.
 In-N-Out Burger serves a famously simple menu of burgers, fries, and drinks.
 This simplicity enables a kitchen layout where every station is within a few steps of every other station.
-Workers can shift between tasks seamlessly without walking across the building.
+Workers can shift between tasks smoothly without walking across the building.

 The production line model dominates QSR kitchen design.
 Food moves in one direction from raw ingredients through various preparation stations to final assembly and packaging.
 Backtracking creates delays and congestion.
 Chipotle's line is the platonic ideal: each ingredient station follows sequentially, and customers move linearly from start to finish.